-You have the option to add excess to any medical insurance policy you choose.
-However, it’s important that you are able to cover the pocket expense if you need to make a claim.
+You have the option to add an excess to any medical insurance policy you choose.
+However, you must be able to cover the pocket expense if you need to make a claim.

 The cost of the hospital treatment you receive under your private health insurance policy will be split between you and your insurer, with whom you will pay your excess, plus anything exceeding the cover limit of your health policy.

-You may be required to pay health insurance excess on every single claim you make, or only on the first claim in each policy year.
-This information can be found under the terms and conditions of your policy.
+You may be required to pay a health insurance excess on every claim you make or only on the first claim in each policy year.
+You can find this information under the terms and conditions of your policy.

 How Is Health Insurance Excess Paid When You Need Hospital Care?